TMD20/PT-Muxer/README.md

 # Enabled Tracks Sorting/Filtering
 ## Normal Audio Track
-Here I will explain how tracks are added to th enabled audio tracks section in the Final JSON
+Here I will explain how audio tracks are added to th enabled audio tracks section in the Final JSON

+### The first thing you must know is that tracks are enabled based on either
+* The --audiolang argument
-- A track is added if the language is enabled with --audiolang.
-If that argument is not passed then only the tracks that match imdb languages will be added.
+* If that is not passed then the lang of the movie, this is retrive through imdb data
-With this a exception is also made for English track.
-This will be in the order in IMDb.
-Or if not presented, be the last language to be checked.
-- Every English Track will be added if that language is enabled.
-They will be added partly based on sortpref.
+* If english is not part of the imdb data, then it will be appended as the last language
+* To completetly disable english, you will need to pass --audiolang argument

+### Priority of Tracks
+* Tracks are either given priority by size(default) or by order in the sources
+* to change sorting/priority you can use --sortpref argument during demux

+### How many Tracks for each language are added?
-- For Non-English Track only the first track based on --sortpref will be added to enabled audio section
+* Currently only the first track for each language will be added.
+This is the track with the highest priority.
-- When all the enabled tracks are gathered, and sorted.
-The first enabled audio track will be set to default.
+* An exception is made for english Tracks, every english track is added.
+They are however, added in order of priority

+### In What order are valid Tracks added?
+* They are added in the order produced by imdb if --audiolang argument is not passed
+* Alternatively they are added in the order provided by --audiolang argument
+### Special cases
-- Every lossless mono or stereo Track will be converted to FLAC
+* Every lossless mono or sterio track is converted into FLAC

 ### AnimeBytes
 Currently the main difference is that japanese and english are default audio languages, even if imdb only list japanese as the language of the TV/Movie

+This is to ensure the production of Dual Audio

 ### BeyondHD
 Every lossless mono or stereo Track will be converted to FLAC

 ### Blutopia

-Blutopia will check for padding using conversion to flac.
-If padding is found then the flac audio will be used in replacement of the original codec.
+Blutopia will check for padding using conversion to FLAC.
+If padding is found then the FLAC audio will be used in replacement of the original codec.
 This only applies to 24bit tracks

 Every lossless mono or stereo Track will be converted to FLAC
 ## Compatablitly Track

-- A secondary Search for compatiblity audio tracks will be done.
-If a enabled audio track has one, then that will be inserted after that track.
-This only applies to true HD tracks currently
-.
+This will extracted embedded Tracks from TrueHD tracks
+### What Tracks are Checked
+* audio tracks that were added to the enabled audio list, and that are TrueHD Tracks

+###  Insertion Order
+* The new Track is inserted right after the track it was extracted from

 ## Subs
 Here I will explain how subs are added to the enabled sub section in the final JSON
+### The first thing you must know is that tracks are enabled based on either
+* The --sublang argument
+* If that argument is not passed then every language will be added
+### Priority of Tracks
-- Within a language subs are given priority based on the order of the sub in provided sources.
+* Tracks are either given priority based on the order of the Subtitle in sources

-- Every English Subtitle will be added to enabled sub section.
-If the language is enabled.
-- Only the first subtitle of every other langauge, based on sortpref will be added
+### How many Tracks for each language are added?
+* Currently only the first track for each language will be added.
+This is the track with the highest priority.
+* An exception is made for english Tracks, every english track is added.
+They are however, added in order of priority

+### In What order are Valid Tracks added?
+* The order provided by the --sublang argument
+* If that argument is not passed english, all other languages sorted a-z

+### Foriegn Films
+* If the first audio Track is not english, i.e the movie is foriegn
-- If the films primary language is not english then the first english sub will have it default flag turned on
+* Then the first english subtitle will be set as default

-- Order of subtitles can either be based on --sublang argument alternative it will be a-z with the first subtitles being the english ones.

 ### AnimeBytes
 If no embedded force English track is found, a secondary search for forced track is will be done.

 The first and second english sub tracks will be compared.
 The smallest one is assumed to be forced, and this track will be set to default with the forced flag on.

 ## Embedded Forced Subs
 This only applies to forced subs that need to be extracted from another track

+### What languages are check
-Only a max of two languages will be checked.
+* Only a max of two languages will be checked.
-If the first language passed via --audiolang or in the imdb is english then only english subtitles will be checked.
+* If the first language passed via --audiolang or in the imdb is english then only english subtitles will be checked.

-If any other language is the first language, then that language and english will be check.
+* If the first language is not english via --audiolangs or imdb, then that language will be checked  along with english
-Anyother language whether passed through imdb or --audiolang will be ignored.

-The goal is to have force subs for any non English primary language, along with English.
+* All other languages will be ignored

+### If a forced Track is found embedded

 All the data from the old track will be copied to the forced sub data.
-- The title will be change
+* The title will be change
-- The Track key will be changed
+* The Track key will be changed
-- The Track eac3to will be changed
+* The Track eac3to will be changed
-- The Track File will be changed
+* The Track File will be changed
-- default flag turned on
+* default flag turned on
-- forced flag turned on
+* forced flag turned on

-If a forced track is found for the first audio, it is added as the first enabled audio tracks if a forced track is found for the second language, then it is added to the end of the enabled sub list.
+If a forced track is found for the first language,
+* it is added as the first enabled audio tracks

+if a forced track is found for the second language
+* it is added to the end of the enabled sub list.

 ## Video Track

+### What Track is added
-Only 1 video track is ever added and the one that is picked depends on --sortpref argument If no argument is passed the default is to just take the largest video file from multiple sources if present.
+* Only 1 video track is ever added and the one that is picked depends on --sortpref argument

-This probably isn't the right tool if you want to do some complex hybrid remux.
-So only 1 video source should be applied
+* Either the largest or first video track will be added, default is adding the largest video file

 # Sites
 General speaking other then track sorting sites will be similar.
 One difference is typically in the final name of the mkv

 ## Blutopia
+During remux if you set the site to --blutopia, that will have an effect on the final file name.
+It will also provide use of their validator, which provides details on if your remux will be approved.

-Blutopia has a decent validator for checking if a remux is valid.
-It not 100 percent but gives a general Idea
+It not 100 percent, but it provides a general idea.

-# **Note**

-Windows Support is planned but it might take me a while, and would be done when I feel like the main program is stable